bleso-a/Web-Development-Pathway/README.md

 # Web-Development-Pathway
 Will contain all web development projects
 - Fashion Blog Web Page
-- Wine Festival Schedule - shorturl.at/cPT02
+- Wine Festival Schedule - Preview at shorturl.at/cPT02